yamcs/yamcs/README.md

 Yamcs is an open source mission control framework developed in Java.
 It uses an open-ended architecture that allows tailoring its feature set using yaml configuration files.
 You can also extend the default feature set by writing custom java classes.

-To build your own Yamcs application, use the [Yamcs Maven Plugin](https://www.yamcs.org/yamcs-maven/yamcs-maven-plugin).
+To start developing your own Yamcs application, we recommend the [Yamcs Maven Plugin](https://www.yamcs.org/yamcs-maven/yamcs-maven-plugin).

 See also: